Collect Forcepoint Web Security logs

 To restart the Bindplane agent in Linux, run the following command:

-sudo systemctl restart bindplane-agent -
+sudo systemctl restart observiq-otel-collector-

 sudo systemctl status observiq-otel-collector -

-sc query observiq-otel-collector
+sc query observiq-otel-collector -

-Configure Syslog forwarding on Forcepoint Web Security
+Configure syslog forwarding on Forcepoint Web Security

 Configure Forcepoint Web Security to forward logs to the Bindplane agent in CEF (Common Event Format) format.